lsvargas/scheduling-app/README.md

 ## Considerations

-If you are using arm-64 and run the application with Docker you might have some issues because of Vite SWC.
+If you are using ARM based architectures (Macbook M1, M2) and run the application with Docker you might have some issues because of Vite SWC in the frontend.